 A great deal of our working lives is about being assessed, so it’s natural for your people to be fearful of expressing themselves to you.
 It’s up to you to create a space where your people can give their feedback, and that starts with not being judged for it.

 Even if you feel like you know this person well, never make any assumptions about what they are saying.
 Don’t fill in the gaps yourself or assume you know what they meant by something if you aren’t one hundred per cent sure.
 Always ask for clarification.
 Ensure you have the correct takeaways from the meeting.

 When asking questions, and it’s vital that you do, make sure they are directly related to what the person said.
 Timing is everything here and reaffirms strong listening by asking the right questions at the right times.
 And don’t be afraid to make valid suggestions based on what you hear.
 This technique further builds a healthy working relationship.
 Use this as an opportunity to deepen the conversation, your understanding and to show you are listening.

 You aren’t expected to solve everything you hear on the spot.
 But you can and should reassure the person that you will follow up on what was discussed – and do.
 While you take the time to decide and act on the best course of action, keep them abreast of the situation alongside this.

 Author Stephen R. Covey says “Most people do not listen with the intent to understand; they listen with the intent to reply.”
-Remember that you are always listening with the intent of understanding.
+Remember that you are always listening in leadership with the intent of understanding.
 This will not only inform your reply but your response.
 Overall, there is no good reason not to listen.
 But it isn’t instantly the easiest thing to do.
 It’s a practice.
 Therefore it needs it.
 And from building trust to what you learn, it is a practice that is entirely worth it.